wandss/FileNetPEAPI/README.md

 To use Open CMIS with FileNet is required to have IBM CMIS installed.
 There's a tutorial from IBM using Open CMIS available [here](http://www.ibm.com/developerworks/library/x-cmis1/)

+##About Versions:
+###Version 1.1.0:
+- Added functionality for returning a task to it's original workbasket.